MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 5. In the **Enter password** dialog box, copy and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.

-6. In the Search bar of the Azure portal, type *Sentinel*, then select **Azure Sentinel**.
+6. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-7. Select your Azure Sentinel Workspace that you created in the previous lab.
+7. Select your Microsoft Sentinel Workspace that you created in the previous lab.

 ### Task 2: Connect the Azure Active Directory connector.